About

 I’m almost always down to learn and try new things.
 I gravitate towards things that nourish my creativity and mind-body connection.

-- Photography and videography: I like taking photos and making videos, especially from my travels.
-Film photography included.
+- Photography and videography: I like taking photos and making videos, especially my travels.
+I post some photos on Unsplash too.
+Sometimes, I do film photography.

 - Movies: My film diary